 Lisa Hoeme MS, LPC, CRC, CYKF, is a Licensed Professional Counselor and a Consultant at Imagine a Child’s Capacity.
 She has over 18 years of clinical experience serving an expansive range individuals and families, including those with autism, Down syndrome, traumatic brain injury, attention difficulties, obsessive compulsive disorder, anxiety and depression.
 In her work as a consultant she provides training and consultation to schools, community agencies, and parents.
 Lisa also provides psychotherapy, working with clients in home, clinic and group settings and serves as a mental health consultant for the Reach Dane Head Start program.
 Lisa is committed to helping those she supports to achieve personal growth and overall well-being using a positive, individualized and person-centered approach.

 The registration fee includes access to recordings of all three parts of this training.
 You will receive an email with instructions on how to access the recordings after registering.
 The registration fee includes access for one participant, access may not be shared.
-Access to the recordings is good for 3 months after the date of your registration.

 Member Rate: $65